5. Simple GPIO

 5.4.3.
 DriverLib

 1. Now, we’ll modify the program to use the DriverLib.
 First, comment out the register operations in GPIOInit() and replace with void GPIO_setAsInputPin() and void GPIO_setAsOutputPin().
-You’ll need 4 statements at a minimum3.
+You’ll need 4 statements at a minimum[3].
 To test these changes, run the program and verify that it still operates appropriately.

 2. Next, modify the code within GetInputs() to use the DriverLib and test again.